dotnet/AspNetCore.Docs/aspnetcore/blazor/state-management.md

 Caveats for using browser storage:

 * Similar to the use of a server-side database, loading and saving data are asynchronous.
-* Unlike a server-side database, storage isn't available during prerendering because the requested page doesn't exist in the browser during the prerendering stage.
+* The requested page doesn't exist in the browser during prerendering, so local storage isn't available during prerendering.
 * Storage of a few kilobytes of data is reasonable to persist for server-side Blazor apps.
 Beyond a few kilobytes, you must consider the performance implications because the data is loaded and saved across the network.
 * Users may view or tamper with the data.
 [ASP.NET Core Data Protection](xref:security/data-protection/introduction) can mitigate the risk.
 For example, [ASP.NET Core Protected Browser Storage](#aspnet-core-protected-browser-storage) uses ASP.NET Core Data Protection.

 Third-party NuGet packages provide APIs for working with `localStorage` and `sessionStorage`.
 It's worth considering choosing a package that transparently uses [ASP.NET Core Data Protection](xref:security/data-protection/introduction).
 Data Protection encrypts stored data and reduces the potential risk of tampering with stored data.
 If JSON-serialized data is stored in plain text, users can see the data using browser developer tools and also modify the stored data.
-Securing data isn't always a problem because the data might be trivial in nature.
+Securing trivial data isn't a problem.
 For example, reading or modifying the stored color of a UI element isn't a significant security risk to the user or the organization.
 Avoid allowing users to inspect or tamper with *sensitive data*.

 ## ASP.NET Core Protected Browser Storage